Skip to main content

 Recommendations

-• Solomon Islands should continue to encourage other states to urgently adhere to the TPNW.
+• The Solomon Islands should continue to encourage other states to urgently adhere to the TPNW.

-• Solomon Islands should conclude and bring into force an Additional Protocol with the IAEA, and upgrade to a modified Small Quantities Protocol
+• The Solomon Islands should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA), and upgrade to a modified Small Quantities Protocol (SQP)

 Can you help us update this state profile?
 Send e-mail